syncfusion-content/flutter-docs/Flutter/datagrid/export-to-excel.md

 ## Export DataGrid to Excel workbook

-You can export the data to [Excel Workbook](https://pub.dev/documentation/syncfusion_flutter_xlsio/latest/xlsio/Workbook-class.html) by using the `exportToExcelWorkbook` method from `key.currentState` of the datagrid.
+You can export the data to [Excel Workbook](https://pub.dev/documentation/syncfusion_flutter_xlsio/latest/xlsio/Workbook-class.html) by using the `exportToExcelWorkbook` method from the `key.currentState` of the DataGrid.

 {% tabs %}
 {% highlight Dart %}